TheOdinProject/curriculum/react/class_components/class_based_components.md

 export default ClassInput;
 ~~~

-We can now use the pre-defined `setState` method to set it again!
+The pre-defined `setState` method can be used to set it again!
 Remember, state must not be mutated, so a new state must be set, every time.

-Now, it is time to finish it off by adding all the functionality!
+<span id="the-importance-of-bind">Now, it is time to finish it off by adding all the functionality!
 It is nearly the same, except for a single difference.
-Whenever we declare a method, we must `bind` the `this` of the method to that of the class, in order to access it, as by default, the methods in a class are not bound by default.
-Usually, we do this inside the constructor and not at runtime [in the render method].
+Whenever a method is declared, you must `bind` the `this` of the method to that of the class in order to work with it, as by default, the methods in a class are not bound to it.
+Usually, you do this inside the constructor and not at runtime [in the render method].</span>

 ~~~jsx
 import React, { Component } from 'react';